openstack/python-openstackclient/README.rst

 OpenStack Client
 ================

-OpenStackclient (aka ``python-openstackclient``) is a command-line client for the OpenStack APIs.
+OpenStack Client (aka ``python-openstackclient``) is a command-line client for the OpenStack APIs.
-It is primarily a wrapper to the stock python-*client modules that implement the actual REST API client actions.
+It is primarily a wrapper to the stock python-\*client modules that implement the actual REST API client actions.

 This is an implementation of the design goals shown in